 1. Stop Smoking

 About 50 percent of all smokers eventually develop COPD, according to one study.
 If you smoke and are diagnosed with COPD, putting an end to all forms of smoking (including e-cigarettes) is the first step to control the condition.
 Research indicates that COPD patients who have quit smoking reduced their risk of death by half.
-Smoking cessation has also shown to reduce the symptoms of COPD and help in its management.2 3
+Smoking cessation has also shown to reduce

 On the other hand, if you’re not a smoker, try to avoid frequenting places where you could be exposed to passive smoking.
 While second-hand smoking isn’t as dangerous as smoking itself, it can act as a trigger for COPD flare-ups.

 If only smoking contributes to only 50 percent of the risk, what are the other reasons?
 According to the World Health Organization, over one-third of premature deaths from COPD in adults are due to exposure to household air pollution, especially in low and middle-income countries.4

 Here are some ways to improve your indoor air quality.

 - Open your windows to ensure proper ventilation.

 - Opt for houseplants (like English ivy, Boston fern, and philodendrons) that purify indoor air and filter out the toxins.

 - Invest in a high-quality air purifier.

 - Use a humidifier to increase the moisture content of the air in your home.